BiCurNet: Pre-Movement EEG based Neural Decoder for Biceps Curl Trajectory Estimation: Results and Discussion

 \subsection{Subject-independent performance analysis}

-To further explore the adaptability of the proposed network, subject-independent (SI) analysis is presented herein using leave-one-out scheme.
-Simultaneous comparison of SI/SD case on PCC is presented in Fig. \ref{fig:figsdsi}.
+To further explore the adaptability of the proposed network, subject-independent (SI) analysis is presented herein using a leave-one-out scheme.
+A simultaneous comparison of SI/SD cases on PCC is presented in Fig. \ref{fig:figsdsi}.
 The PCC values are averaged over all subjects and lags.
 A slight decrease in PCC value may be noted in the SI case.
-However, it remains within $\pm 0.05$ which indicates the robustness of the proposed network against the subject-variability.
+However, it remains within $\pm 0.05$, indicating the proposed network's robustness against the subject-variability.
+The proposed BicurNet decoder achieved the highest PCC value of $0.62$ and the lowest RMSE value of $0.17$ using $V_{com}$ with a $1600$ ms window and $240$ ms lag.